Our Business Security Systems protect your

 Cheaper

-You only process identified staff and visitors with readings outside the range
+You only process identified staff and visitors with readings outside the predetermined “safe” range.

 Body Temperature Screening in 4 Easy Steps